jgazeau/shadocs/exampleSite/content/english/functionalities/sidebar/_index.md

 # Description
 ---

-By default, the theme generates a sidebar associated with the content tree structure of the website.
+By default the theme generates a sidebar associated with the content tree structure of the website.
 This tree structure must follow the [Hugo standard content organization](https://gohugo.io/content-management/organization/) and allows to manage two kind of pages:
 * section
     * defined by a **_index.md** content page in a **folder containing at least one other simple content page**